Mzain0700/Twitter-Comment-Scrapper-Automation/README.md

 - **Rate Limiting:** Implement rate-limiting to avoid Twitter blocking the account due to excessive requests.
 - **Headless Mode:** Consider running the Chrome browser in headless mode for better performance in server environments.

+## CSV Combiner
+- This code will create unique files for every tweet.
+You can combine all csv files too a single csv file using csv combiner file.

 ## Conclusion
 This project demonstrates a novel approach to Twitter data scraping by combining ntscraper for fetching tweet details and Selenium for automating browser interactions to scrape comments.
 The two scripts work together to provide a comprehensive solution for gathering and analyzing Twitter data.
 This implementation is the first of its kind, created entirely by me, and provides a powerful tool for extracting valuable insights from Twitter.